Ion Channels & Transporters in Immunity Seminars & Symposia

 The Ion Channels and Transporters in Immunity Research Program at NYU Langone hosts seminars and symposia to bring program faculty, students, and postdoctoral fellows together to discuss their research and explore its potential to advance our understanding of immune-related diseases.

 We host a variety of seminars to give investigators an opportunity to share their ongoing work.

-Please note that many of our seminars scheduled to occur in 2020 and 2021 have been cancelled or postponed due to concerns about COVID-19.
+Please note that many of our seminars scheduled to occur in 2022 have been cancelled or postponed due to concerns about COVID-19.
 We will update this page as we reschedule events.

 Works in Progress Seminars

 In this internal seminar series, scientists from labs located at NYU Langone present and discuss preliminary data in the area of ion channels and transporters in immunity.